-Following its rapid development in the late 1990s, the STRTF suffered a sharp decline in catch rates and diminishing stocks.
-This was most likely the result of overfishing, caused by excessive effort from Australian and New Zealand vessels during the fishery's development phase, as well as unregulated fishing activity by foreign vessels in 1999.
-High latent effort in the years preceding the fishery's closure strongly suggests that economic returns were likely to be low at that time, possibly even negative given that the TAC was competitive.
+Following its rapid development in the late 1990s, the STRTF suffered a sharp decline in catch rates and diminishing stock levels.
+This is most likely the result of overfishing caused by excessive effort from Australian and New Zealand vessels during the fishery's development phase, as well as unregulated fishing activity by foreign vessels in 1999.
+High latent effort in the years preceding the fishery's closure strongly suggests that economic returns were likely to be very low at this time, possibly even negative given that the TAC was competitive.